-1. Turn the ignition switch to the ON position.
-(Do not start the engine).
+1. Turn the ignition switch to the ON position (do not start the engine).

-2. Fully depress the accelerator pedal slowly three times within 10 seconds.
+2. Fully depress the accelerator pedal, slowly, three times within 10 seconds.

-3. Turn the ignition switch to the LOCK position.
+3. Turn the ignition switch to the OFF/LOCK position.

-NOTE: If the indicator message illuminates when you start the vehicle, the oil change indicator system did not reset.
-If necessary, repeat this procedure.
+NOTE: If the indicator message illuminates when you start the engine, the oil change indicator system did not reset.
+If necessary, repeat these steps.